 Carmel is a larger medium-sized city located in the state of Indiana.
 With a population of 100,777 people and 19 constituent neighborhoods, Carmel is the fifth largest community in Indiana.

 Carmel home prices are not only among the most expensive in Indiana, but Carmel real estate also consistently ranks among the most expensive in America.

 Also of interest is that Carmel has more people living here who work in computers and math than 95% of the places in the US.

-Carmel is a somewhat ethnically-diverse city.
+Carmel is a very ethnically-diverse city.
 The people who call Carmel home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Carmel residents report their race to be White, followed by Asian.
-Important ancestries of people in Carmel include German, Irish, English, Italian, and Polish.
+Important ancestries of people in Carmel include German, English, Irish, Polish, and Italian.

 The most common language spoken in Carmel is English.
 Other important languages spoken here include Chinese and Spanish.